RanielDees/UCDPA_DanielRees/README.md

 The project uses:

+- Olympic_results.csv
+- Olympic_medals.csv
+- World_population.csv
-- WHO health statistics
+- Who_life_exp.csv
-- Olympic medal data by country

 After cleaning and analysing the datasets, the results suggest there is little to no correlation between Olympic success and the overall health of a country's population.